Wdboyes13/ObjBuild/README.md

 ## Note
 This system is NOT recommended for larger projects
 For large projects, CMake is recommended
+It's not recommended, since i'm terrible at design.
+I know I should really sit down and work on tool design a lot more.

 I got the idea from [Mate.h](https://github.com/TomasBorquez/mate.h)